merge-api/merge-accounting-python/docs/AddressesApi.md

     x_account_token = "X-Account-Token_example" # str | Token identifying the end user.
     id = "id_example" # str |
-    include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional)
+    include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) remote_fields = "type" # str | Which fields should be returned in non-normalized form. (optional) if omitted the server will use the default value of "type"

     # example passing only required values which don't have defaults set
     try: